BabylonJS/OldDocumentationSite/content/How_To/GUI/XmlLoader.md

 });
 ```

 By wrapping the attributes value with double curly brackets `{{}}`, it is given the value of the class attribute or global variable with that name.

 # Linking Control to Mesh

 It is possible to link a control to a mesh directly from Xml.
 This can be very easily done by setting the attribute `linkWithMesh="meshName"` to the Control you want to add.
 Even though the curly brackets are not needed, this is also a dynamic attribute.
-The same rules apply.
+If the xml loader has been initiated with a class / function context it will use that context to retrieve the mesh, otherwise it will look for it globally.

 # Dynamic Array and Object source